mquan97/mquan97/README.md

 ## It's Quan here!

-- 🌱 I’m currently working at Kassavirtanen as Front-end developer
+- 🌱 I’m currently looking for job as Front-end developer
 - 😄 I’m farmiliar with React, TypeScript, Redux, Express, GraphQL, MongoDB, Azure, AWS and web security.
 - ⚡ Fun fact: I can hold breath more than a minute.
 - 📫 How to reach me: https://www.linkedin.com/in/quan-hoang-080297/